truthfool/openg2p-packaging/README.md

 # OpenG2P Packaging

-This repo contains scripts and instructions for packaging different components or implementations of OpenG2P into a docker.
-Along with instructions to install them.
+This repo contains scripts and instructions for packaging different components or implementations of OpenG2P into a docker and instructions to install them.

 ## Packaging Instructions